 Exercise boosts blood flow, which nourishes your skin

 Cardio is great for your heart, right?
 But now you know it’s also good for your skin as well!
-Yes, of course you still need to workout without makeup and shower and to ensure you aren’t clogging any pores, but the cardiovascular benefits of exercise actually extend to your skin as well.
-As bloodflow and circulation increases, so do the amount of nutrients and oxygen carried to your skin cells.
+Yes, of course, you still need to workout without makeup and shower and to ensure you aren’t clogging any pores, but the cardiovascular benefits of exercise actually extend to your skin as well.
+As blood flow and circulation increases, so do the number of nutrients and oxygen carried to your skin cells.
 The oxygen and nutrients can flush out any toxins or debris in the skin cells, thus keeping your skin radiant and healthy.

-Does you remember that Legally Blonde quote, “Exercise creates endorphins, endorphins make you happy, and happy people just don’t shoot their husbands!”
+Do you remember that Legally Blonde quote, “Exercise creates endorphins, endorphins make you happy, and happy people just don’t shoot their husbands!”
 Well, it turns out Elle Woods wasn’t far off the mark.
 Regular exercise is a known de-stresser, which allows your skin to reap the benefits.
-Lack of stress is typically helpful for decreasing breakouts and flare ups of skin conditions such as eczema.
-Reducing stress is associated with lowered cortisol, which is one of the hormones that can cause acne.
+Lack of stress is typically helpful for decreasing breakouts and flare-ups of skin conditions such as eczema.
+Reducing stress is associated with lower cortisol, which is one of the hormones that can cause acne.
 Bonus points if you exercise outside, as the fresh air can be a double endorphin booster.
 Don’t forget to be sun smart when exercising outdoors – we want healthy skin, not sunburnt skin!

 Exercise can allow your skin to feel healthy and glowing